 Once you have it the letter will need to be translated and certified.
 You will then use this to get married with.
 Once you are married, the marriage certificate would need to be translated and certified so your spouse can get a spouse visa for Canada.

-Should you give birth in Peru, the child would need to be registered at the Embassy.
-You will need all the local documents of the birth.
+Firstly should you give birth in Peru, the child would need to be registered at the Embassy.
+Secondly you will need all the local documents of the birth.
 These will need to be translated and certified and handed in at the Canadian Embassy in Peru.
 Normally the child needs to be taken with to the Embassy.
 Check the contact details and make the needed appointments.
 Complete the needed forms and then await the child’s registration as a Canadian born abroad.
 You will also need to organise the travel documents for the child before you go back to Canada.
+Finally see also the Canadian High Commission in Trinidad and Tobago on here.

 |Street Address:||Bolognesi 228, Miraflores, Lima 18, Peru|